Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Processing/17_Matrix_Keypad.rst

 Reference
 ----------------------------------------------------------------

-.. c:function:: void drawKeypad(int x, int y)
+.. py:function:: void drawKeypad(int x, int y)

     Used to draw a Keypad with (x, y) on the upper left corner.

-.. c:function:: void drawDisplay(String content)
+.. py:function:: void drawDisplay(String content)

     The function at the top of the window to draw a calculator display area, and in the area of the right alignment display content.

-.. c:function:: class Key
+.. py:function:: class Key

     This is a custom class that defines the associated attribute owned by a key.
 There are only some member variables and a constructor in this class.

-.. c:function:: class Keypad
+.. py:function:: class Keypad

     This is a custom class that defines the methods to use keypad.